-As of March 27th, 2015, Greer Middle School served an enrollment of 960 students.
-Our ethnic statistics reflected the following percentages: 22.5 % Hispanic-American, 58 % Caucasian-American, and 17% African-American.
+As of March 1st, 2017, Greer Middle School served an enrollment of 907 students.
+Our ethnic statistics reflected the following percentages: 23 % Hispanic-American, 52 % Caucasian-American, 18.5% African-American and 6.5 other.
 Over the past five years, our population has shown an increase within the Hispanic ethnic group.
-Black and white ethnic group totals have remained fairly stable, fluctuating from one to four percentage points during this time.
-Currently we have 53% male population to 47% female.
-The poverty index for Greer Middle School for the 2014-2015 school year is 72.34% continuing a rising trend from 51.76 in 2005-2006.
+Black and white ethnic group totals have remained fairly stable, fluctuating from one to three percentage points during this time.
+Currently we have 56% male population to 44% female.
+The poverty index for Greer Middle School for the 2016-2017 school year is 60.46%.

-Currently, Greer Middle School staff includes fifty-seven teachers, three administrators, one media specialist, two guidance counselors, an instructional coach, a part-time IB coordinator and one career development facilitator.
-Greer Middle has had 3 different principals in three years which has impacted our school in many different ways.
+Currently, Greer Middle School staff includes fifty three teachers, four administrators, one media specialist, two guidance counselors, an instructional coach, and one career development facilitator.
+Greer Middle has had 4 different principals in five years which has impacted our school in many different ways.